 Select as many as applicable, or add your own.
 This will help us search for things.
 Don’t worry, though … This is not like one of those online resume submission tools.
 We actually do read and respond to these things.
 All of them.

 Budgets depend on the institution and geography, since costs vary.
-Research funds are to covers cost associated with:
+Research funds are to cover costs associated with: